The first time I bumped into something labelled Armani I was about eleven or twelve.

-When it comes to women at work, my vision has changed over the last years in line with the deep transformation that has seen a change in the woman’s role in modern society.
-Women’s priorities have profoundly changed over the last few decades.
+When it comes to women at work, my vision has changed over the last few years in line with the deep transformation of women’s role in modern society; women’s priorities have profoundly changed over the last few decades.

-At the very early stages, my brand has helped women feel important and well-respected in the workplace, back in a bygone era when such respect didn’t come for granted as it does today.
+At the very early stages, my brand was helping women feel important and well-respected in the workplace, back in a bygone era when such respect didn’t come for granted as it does today.

 Has the situation improved today?

 Fortunately, today the situation is different.
 Women are giving themselves permission to express their own femininity at work.

 So, how should women dress for the workplace?